flatironinstitute/sciware/20_Documentation/main.md

 Called *inline doc*.

 The `range(4)` example is good.
 The bang (!) is just weird.

-##
+## today? (cnt'd)

-- In low-level languages one also writes docs as comment block at start of each function.
-(Fortran/C/C++ either read source code or ma
+- API docs of course exist in low-level languages too:
+Fortran/C/C++ users often must read (just top of) source code

+- We'll do some detail on tools for narrative docs
+  - web-facing
+  - auto-generated docs
+(finish)

-## Won't talk about today, but important to do:
+## Won't talk about today, but related & important

 - writing tests for your code/function (even can integrate into docs)
 - choosing a good interface (API) for your code/func: what args?
-- your algorithms :)  (the body of your code)
+- um, your algorithms :)  (the body of your code)
-- good commenting of code:
+- good commenting of code, but...
-   - comments are not docs! user should *not* have to look in there!
+   - comments are not docs! user should *not* have to look down there!
 - discussion/documentation of bugs (eg git Issues)
 - academic papers showcasing your package